sharbaneebarik/python-mini-projects/README.md

 # Python_mini_projects
-This repo has mini python projects to practice programming concepts.
+This repository contains mini python projects made using basic programming concepts.
+These projects are small, easy to understand and beginner-friendly.

 ## Projects included: